jessjoschwartz/Lighthouse/README.md

 - Invite social network: “Who are the guides and how do you ensure they are safe?” is the the most common question I’ve received about Lighthouse.
 Like Lyft and Uber, Lighthouse would have a rigorous application process and include background checks.
 Concerning recruitment, I think it would be interesting to target people with quantified self devices like UP24 and Fitbit because they would perceive Lighthouse as being a mutually beneficial service: they get more exercise and in doing so, help someone else.

 ## Technologies Used
-1. Python/HTML/CSS/jQuery/Javascript/AJAX
+- Python/HTML/CSS/jQuery/Javascript/AJAX
-2. Flask
+- Flask
-3. SQLAlchemy
+- SQLAlchemy
-4. Google Maps Javascript API V3
+- Google Maps Javascript API V3

+*Credits: A huge thanks to the following people who helped me through making Lighthouse: Lenny Burdette, Daniel Kador,  Camille Teicheira, Ashley Lorden, Hackbright's instructors and TAs, and Jeremy Lubin.*